30 July 2025

 Read this post in your terminal with Glow:

-glow -p https://charm.sh/blog/crush-comes-home.md Copied!
+glow -p https://charm.land/blog/crush-comes-home.md Copied!

 By Christian Rocha